Liberty or Depth: Deep Bayesian Neural Nets Do Not Need Complex Weight Posterior Approximations: Proofs

 We first note that the result of Lemma \ref{lemma:fmatching} can be applied to $z' = \hat{G}(\xin', y)$ using an inverted version of our network function such that:

 We further note that by the triangle inequality:

 Inserting this inequality into the result of Lemma \ref{lemma:fmatching}, we have that:

-But we further note that we have assumed that the c.d.f.\ $G_{\xin'}$ is uniformly continous (a weaker assumption than Lipschitz continuity) so for any $y'$ and $y''$, and for any $\epsilon_3>0$ there is an $\epsilon_4>0$ and vice versa, such that if:
+But we further note that we have assumed that the c.d.f.\ $G_{\xin'}$ is uniformly continous so for any $y'$ and $y''$, and for any $\epsilon'>0$ there is an $\epsilon''>0$ and vice versa, such that if:

 then: